Firstbloodio/dapp/dapp/README.md

 # FirstBlood Dapp Installation Guide

 This project was generated with Node JS, Electron Framework & Angular JS.
+This guide explains how to build the project from source.

 ## Constants